-Sous vide, or “under vacuum”, is a technique that has become increasingly popular amongst bartenders, as it quickly produces high quality infusions at a relatively low cost.
+Sous vide, or “under vacuum”, is a technique of infusing alcohol that has become increasingly popular amongst bartenders, as it quickly produces high quality infusions at a relatively low cost.
 Sous vide consists of cooking ingredients that have been vacuumed together in a constant temperature water bath over a set period of time.
 This can simply be done by using a vacuum sealed bag and placing in a water bath or container with a temperature-controlled steam environment, but the best way to do it is using a precision cooker.
-The benefit of this technique is that the higher temperature increases the rate of infusion, so a bartender can have infusions ready within a matter of hours!
+The benefit of this technique is that the higher temperature increases the rate of infusion, so a bartender can have infused drinks ready within a matter of hours!

 Peach & Tarragon Whisky

 Set the sous vide circulator to 40°c and allow to reach temperature.

 Whilst the sous vide bath is warming, chop 6 ripe peaches and add these to 700ml of JOHNNIE WALKER BLACK LABEL in a vacuum bag.